mainframed/MFDoS/README.md

 **Created by**: Soldier of Fortran (@mainframed767)

-**Use**: Given an IP and port this script will try to exhaust all connected
+**Use**: Given an IP and port this script will try to exhaust all available connections.

 ## Example